Wipeout (British game show)

-Wipeout was a British television quiz show for BBC One, based on the original American programme of the same name.
-First shown on 25 May 1994, it ran for nine series: the first four of which aired at primetime and were hosted by Paul Daniels; and the last five at daytime and hosted by Bob Monkhouse, with the final episode airing on 3 December 2002.
+Wipeout is a British television quiz show based on the original American programme of the same name.
+It originally aired on the digital channel Galaxy and later on Sky One under the name One False Move from 1 October 1990 to 10 January 1992 before it made its terrestrial premiere on BBC One on 25 May 1994.
+The last episode aired on 3 December 2002.

 Format

-During the game, correct answers would be replaced by a golden star on a black circle, whereas "wipeouts" (wrong answers) would be replaced by the blue and yellow Wipeout "W".
+During the game, correct answers would be replaced on the board by a golden star on a black circle, whereas "wipeouts" (in other words, wrong answers) would be replaced by the blue and yellow Wipeout "W".
 This was used in the Daniels version.
-In the Monkhouse version, green ticks were used for correct answers and red Xs for wipeouts.
+In the Monkhouse version, likely for clarity reasons, green ticks were used to represent correct answers and red Xs represented wipeouts.
+On One False Move, correct answers were replaced with a "10" (symbolising 10 points per answer), and incorrect answers displayed the word "FALSE".

-Three boards were played in Round 1, with £10 awarded for the first answer plus an additional £10 for each subsequent correct answer (up to £110 for the eleventh).
+Three boards were played in round one, with £10 awarded for the first answer plus an additional £10 for each subsequent correct answer (up to £110 for the eleventh).
 In the first four series, a toss-up question on the buzzer was asked before each board with the player who answered correctly gaining initial control of that board.
 In the Monkhouse version, only two boards were played and each correct answer was worth £50.
-Any contestant who hit a Wipeout in Round 1 lost all money they had accumulated to that point.
+Any contestant who hit a wipeout in round one lost all money they had accumulated to that point.

-In Round 1 on the first four series, each of the three boards featured a mystery prize hidden behind any one answer.
-The prize would be determined based on whether it was hidden behind a correct answer or a Wipeout.
-If it was hidden behind a Wipeout, the player was awarded a cheap prize, usually one to do with the answer (e.g. a can of oil and a lollipop).
+In round one on the first four series, each of the three boards featured a mystery prize hidden behind any one answer.
+The prize would be determined based on whether it was hidden behind a correct answer or a wipeout.
+If it was hidden behind a wipeout, the player was awarded a cheap prize, usually one to do with the answer (e.g. a can of oil and a lollipop).
 If it was hidden behind a correct answer, the player was awarded a much better prize (e.g. designer handbags).
 The contestant who revealed the prize kept it regardless of the game's outcome.

-A tiebreaker was not played at the end of Round 1 should a tie present itself.
+A tiebreaker was not played at the end of round one should a tie present itself.
 Instead, the player to proceed was the one who had given the most correct answers up to that point.
-If this was also tied, the player with the fewest wipeouts was accepted into Round 2.
+If this was also tied, the player with the fewest wipeouts was accepted into round two.